revo23/jensongoh/README.md

 - Detection Engineering with Wazuh [EDR] (in progress)
 - Snort/Suricata [NIDS/IPS] (in progress)
 - Data wrangling using Python with API keys (in progress)
-- NPM packages detection using Snyk
+- NPM packages detection using Snyk (in progress)

 **Blog Posts**